 For now, I’m going to add in my extra floral pieces.
 I grabbed some faux reeds in fall colors from the dollar store.
 Faux wheat would look great in this wreath too.

-First, I cut them into separate pieces.
-Then, I set them around the wreath to see where they look best and glued them into place.
+Step 6 – Cut the extra floral into separate pieces.
+Then, set them around the wreath to see where they look best and glue them into place.
 The corn husks hold the stems in place pretty well and the glue gives them extra staying power.

-The last thing you’re going to do is cover up any wreath form that’s showing.
+Step 7 – The last thing you’re going to do is cover up any wreath form that’s still showing.
 Cut the corn husks into even skinnier pieces.
 Then put glue on the entire bottom section of the husk, not just a straight line this time.

 Reach the corn husk through the form, towards the back of the wreath, then press it down while wrapping it towards the front.
 Hold it in place until the glue sets.
 I used a thick popsicle stick to help me hold down the back piece.